plutoshe/blog-theme/assets/content/blogs/Collection1_PhysicsSimulation/3d_collision.md

 ### Gilbert-Johnson-Keerthi

-GJK only applies for convex objects collision dectection and relies heavily on a concept called the Minkowski Sum.
+GJK only applies for convex objects collision detection and relies heavily on a concept called the Minkowski Sum.

 Minkowski Sum of two sets of position vectors <b>A</b> and <b>B</b> is formed by adding each vector in <b>A</b> to each vector in <b>B</b>.